7 myths & realities to improve your app store ranking

 Only the biggest names on the internet need a brand name in the title, like Facebook, Google, and Instagram.
-If you are not Google, think of adding two to three the most essential keywords to the app title.
+If you are not Google, think of adding two to three of the most essential keywords to your app's title.

 Even Uber includes the keywords “food” and “delivery” in its title.
 What makes you worse?

-Many developers believe that they must use their main keywords as often as possible to do work more efficiently, like in the ios app description or app store subtitle.
+Many developers believe that they must use their main keywords as often as possible to do work more efficiently, like in the app description or App Store subtitle.

 Repeated keywords don’t do the job, they only take the place of new keywords you could use to increase your app visibility.
-The most effect is made with the keywords from the app title, the subtitle (for iOS app store keywords) and a short description (for google play short description ASO), so there’s no sense of this duplication.
+The most effect is made with the keywords from the app title, the subtitle (for iOS, App Store keywords) and a short description (short description for Google Play), so there’s no sense of this duplication.

 Do keyword research like a pro in any language.